niemasd/How-to-Teach-Online/teach_online/modalities.md

 the core instruction in a fully online class can be synchronous, asynchronous, or a mix of both.

+### Synchronous vs. Asynchronous

+In synchronous fully online instruction,
+"classroom" instruction is conducted in a manner similar to in-person instruction: students meet with the instructor at a specified time, and instructor-to-student interactions look very similar to how they look in-person (including the potential for traditional lecture vs. {term}`Flipped Classroom`), but held virtually via video conferencing tools rather than in a physical classroom.

+In asynchronous fully online instruction, all instructor-to-student interactions are fully asynchronous.
+They commonly take the form of prerecorded videos, but they can also take the form of text-based interactions, such as reading instructional materials written by the instructor (like you're doing right now!) and/or online chat or discussion board.

+In practice,
+(good) fully online instruction typically employs a combination of synchronous and asynchronous instruction.
+For example,
+a fully online classroom may have synchronous class time as well as mandatory asynchronous online discussion.
+Further,
+instructors who hold synchronous sessions in a fully online classroom can record these sessions so students who are unable to attend synchronously can watch recordings according to their own schedule.

+### The Good

+TODO

+### The Bad

+TODO

 ## Hybrid

 TODO